Free admission for under-18s helps racing's bid to lure the next generation

 By younger people, I mean the 18-30 age group so favoured by the marketeers and brand-pushers.
 All taking advantage of the fact that racing is firmly established as one of the country’s favourite social days out, but also many taking a keen interest in the racing and a healthy interest in betting which, of course, helps to sustain the sport.

-It is concrete evidence, along with ever-rising attendances and enormous appetite via its media and social-media platforms, that ongoing attempts to broaden racing’s appeal are working.
+It is concrete evidence, along with ever-rising attendances and enormous interest via its media and social-media platforms, that ongoing attempts to broaden racing’s appeal are working.

 The racing itself is, of course, the main reason most of us get hooked.
 For me, as a young sprog, it was watching, agog, the Grand National on TV, and my late dad taking me on the bus to Southwell for its Easter Jumps meetings.

-Nevertheless, the challenge does remain to find that initial hook on which the next generation can hang their caps.
+Nevertheless, the challenge does remain to find that initial hook on which the next generation can hang their hats.
 And no longer is it enough to target the 18-30s.
-What about the under-18s and those who might not have a dad keen on a flutter or might be mystified by the magnetism of the Grand National?
+What about the under-18s and those who might not have a dad keen on a flutter or might be mystified by the lure of the Grand National?

 With the summer holidays almost upon us, Great British Racing (GBR), the sport’s promotional body, is launching its biggest ever national under-18s campaign to encourage more families to take advantage of free entry for children and young people at racecourses across the country.
 It’s called the StirrUp Summer Campaign, and you can find out more by heading to www.stirrupsummer.com